Neoscapteriscus vicinus

-Neoscapteriscus vicinus, the tawny mole cricket, is a species of insect in the mole cricket family, Gryllotalpidae.
+Neoscapteriscus vicinus, commonly known as the tawny mole cricket, is a species of insect in the mole cricket family, Gryllotalpidae.
 This species is native to South America and also occurs in the Southern United States, where it arrived as a contaminant of ship's ballast around 1900.
 Colombian insect taxonomist Oscar Cadena-Castañeda studied specimens of the genus which had been called Scapteriscus, and decided that it included two groups; a smaller group (the true Scapteriscus) and a larger group that he named Neoscapteriscus (a new genus) in 2015.
 North American mole cricket taxonomists agreed with his decision and altered Orthoptera Species File Online accordingly.

 Description

 N. vicinus is a medium-sized mole cricket.
 Members of this genus are characterized by having two sharp claws and a blade-like process with a sharp edge on their fore legs.
 Other mole crickets have three or four claws.
 Its colour is yellowish-brown with a dark prothorax.
 It can be differentiated from the rather similar Neoscapteriscus borellii by the two claws that are almost touching at the base, whereas in N. borellii, they are widely separated.
 The song of N.vicinus, produced only by the males, is a loud trill with a frequency of 130 Hz.